rakshitdogra/url-shortener/README.md

-# url-shortener
+# URL-Shortener
-URL Shortener (using python, flask and html5)
+URL Shortener (using python, flask, Sql and html5)